openstack/keystone/doc/source/configuration.rst

 ..
 NOTE::

-    Before you can import your legacy data, you must first `prepare your Essex deployment`_.
+    Before you can import your legacy data, you must first `prepare your deployment`_.

-Step 1: Ensure your Essex deployment can access your legacy database
+Step 1: Ensure your deployment can access your legacy database
 --------------------------------------------------------------------

 Your legacy ``keystone.conf`` contains a SQL configuration section called